SerbanVadineanu/supercomp-group18/README.md

 In a company scenario we considered that an optimum configuration would be a trade-off between the execution time and required costs.

 Our approach was to first process the entire data-set using the configuration mentioned in the assignment's manual, namely using 20 **c4.8xlarge** core nodes.
 The processing time obtained was 430 seconds which, by conversion, means 7 minutes and 10 seconds.

+In order to properly optimize our configuration, we checked the *Resource Management* to understand the workflow.
+We observed that our default configuration (**c4.8xlarge** with 20 core nodes) was using *992.38 GB* out of *1.02TB* of memory an only *181* out of *720* cores available.
+For this reason, we considered that the amount of memory was, indeed, properly chosen.
+However, the number of processors was too high for the requirement of the application and resulted in plenty of unused cores.
+Thereby, we considered decreasing the number of nodes we are using in order to reach the price-costs trade-off.
+Our aim was to succeed in processing the whole data-set within half an hour with low costs.